Opportunities with A Rocha

 Photo: Nathan, a volunteer at Les Tourades, the A Rocha France centre near Arles, repairing bicycles.

-Climate Stewards is looking for new trustees – interested?
-For more info, visit http://www.climatestewards.net/climate-stewards-is-looking-for-new-trustees/
+Climate Stewards is looking for a part-time Development and Marketing Manager – interested?
+For more info, visit http://www.climatestewards.net/want-to-work-for-climate-stewards/

 See below for how to apply.

 A Rocha is currently seeking volunteers for its work in the following countries: